njwilliams/MMM-Faces/README.md

 If all is going well, then your admin interface should look like the following:
 ![Admin Interface](media/admin-ui.png)
-There are four main areas here.
+There are four main areas here, and we'll go into more detail on each of them, but a quick tour...
 1. The video configuration.
 There is a video icon at the bottom of this section that toggles a "live feed" from the vide camera to check that the configuration is correct.
 If you get a "broken image" icon when you look at the live feed, you should look at the logs to work out what's going wrong.
 Note that there